jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 ## Key takeaways for making friends as an adult

 1. Accept that you're bad at making social connections
+2. If you have children, become friends with their friend's parents
-2. Don't make new friends at the bar
+3. Don't make new friends at the bar
-3. Be passionate about something
+4. Be passionate about something
-4. Find activities to build a social group around
+5. Find activities to build a social group around
-5. Be an unselfish expert or an eager newbie
+6. Be an unselfish expert or an eager newbie
-6. Get people to talk about their favorite things
+7. Get people to talk about their favorite things
-7. Transition to socializing outside of the group on a regular basis
+8. Transition to socializing outside of the group on a regular basis
-8. Step out of your comfort zone
+9. Step out of your comfort zone

 Once you've made new friends, the next step is [to actually be likable](https://edlatimore.com/how-to-be-likeable/).
 After a while, these new friends will become old friends.
 For now, these are the basics you need to make friends after you're no longer confined to the social experiment known as “school.”